December 18, 2020

 The Pfizer vaccines require 21 days between shots, while the Moderna vaccines require 28 days between shots.
 These shots should not be given earlier than these time frames but can be administered a few days after.
 At KC CARE, you will receive a follow-up card with the date and time of your second shot during your first appointment.

 Do I really need both shots?

 Yes, both shots are necessary to achieve maximum efficacy.

-Vaccines provided by the federal government will be given to Missourians at no cost.
-However, your doctor’s office can charge an administration fee for administering the shot to help with their staffing and facilities costs.
-A maximum fee amount has not been set at this time.
+There will be no cost for vaccines provided by the federal government.
+Your doctor’s office may charge an administration fee to help with their staffing and facilities costs.
 Most insurance companies will cover this fee.

 Will I get to choose which vaccine I receive?

 Not at this time.
 Vaccines are being manufactured and distributed as quickly as possible, so it is unlikely that your doctor will have more than one vaccine available.

 Do I need to quarantine after I get the vaccine?

 No. However, you should still follow CDC protocol if you are exposed to the virus.

 Why would I still need to wear a mask and social distance if I received a COVID-19 vaccine?